astraub2/TeamSort/README.txt

 WebApp:
 With our webapp, we have moved away from using an outside poll/survey to get data from students.
 Students will be logging on and then filling out the survey.
 This allowed us to be able to customize our survey more easily.

-We have also added the ability for the admin to decide which features they would like to priotitize.
+We have also added the ability for the admin to decide which features they would like to prioritize.
 Based on what the admin chooses, the scoring system will be adjusted.

 Sorting Algorithm:
 4 main criteria: scheduling, strengths, weaknesses, and teammate preference.